JoshBard/senior-design/README_Software.md

 ## GitHub Repositories
 1. Make sure the time is set on the Raspberry Pi before you clone or GitHub access will fail.
 2. Copy the GitHub repositories:
-   - For the onboard node, refer to this GitHub: `[Onboard GitHub Link]`
+   - For the onboard node, refer to this GitHub: `[https://github.com/JoshBard/onboard]`
-   - For the onshore node, refer to this GitHub: `[Onshore GitHub Link]`
+   - For the onshore node, refer to this GitHub: `[https://github.com/JoshBard/onshore]`

 ## Python Environment Setup
 1. Python3 is already installed with Raspberry Pi OS.